What we treat

 Wegovy vs Ozempic: dose and frequency

 Ozempic comes in four doses: 0.25mg, 0.5mg, 1mg, and 2mg.
-Whereas there’s five Wegovy doses for weight loss—0.25mg, 0.5mg, 1mg, 1.7mg, and 2.4mg.
-And a higher 7.2mg dose is expected later this year.
-Clinical research found people on this dose lost 20.7% of their body weight on average.
+Whereas there are six Wegovy doses for weight loss—0.25mg, 0.5mg, 1mg, 1.7mg, 2.4mg, and 7.2mg.
+Clinical research found people on the 7.2mg dose lost 20.7% of their body weight on average.

 With both medicines, you start on the lowest dose and then gradually move up every four weeks, until you reach your stable dose.
 This is the strength of the medicine where it has the effect we want it to without causing unmanageable side effects.